-Belle II has a very active and wide-ranging program of searches for dark sector particles.
-It has proved already its capability to produce world-leading results even on a minimal data set, such as for example the best world's limits on the ALPs coupling to photons in the mass range below 1 GeV/c^2 .
-The study for a new Z' boson coupling only to the second and third generation of leptons (within the $L{\mu} - L{\tau}$ framework) produced in association with a pair of muons and decaying invisibly has been performed on 2018 data collected during the pilot run and is being updated on the 300 times larger statistics collected during 2019-2020.
-Similarly, with the same signature Belle II can look for a new scalar particle emitted in a dark Higgsstrahlung process, which is long-lived thus escaping detection.
+Belle II has a very active and wide-ranging program of searches for dark sectors and it has proved already its capability to produce world leading results even on a minimal data set.
+The study for a new Z' boson coupling only to the second and third generation of leptons (within the $L{\mu} - L{\tau}$ framework) produced in association with a pair of muons and decaying invisibly has been performed on 2018 data collected during the pilot and is being updated on the 300 times larger statistics collected during 2019-2020.
+Similarly, with the same signature Belle II can look for a new scalar particle emitted in a dark Higgsstrahlung process and enough longlived to escape detection.
 Thanks to the excellent tracking capabilities, the hermetic detector and new dedicated trigger selections, Belle II can provide competitive results in searches for displaced vertices and inelastic DM signatures as well.
 With the increased luminosity, improved performance and optimized analysis techniques more competitive results are to come.